7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 14/exercise 2.md

 Mac#1 (the Server) iMac running OSX 10.7.5/Erlang 19.2:
 -------------------
 1. System Preferences > Security & Privacy > Firewall:
 --Turn Off Firewall

 2. System Preferences > Sharing:
 --Check Remote Login checkbox.
---Allow access for: Only these Users: Select a user whose password you know --The green light next to “Remote Login: On” should be lit.
+--Allow access for: Only these Users: Select a user whose password you know.
+--The green light next to “Remote Login: On” should be lit.
 --Underneath the green light it says: To log in to this computer remotely type:
 “ssh FirstLast@new-host.home”.
 You will use whatever it says on that line (without the quotes) for starting an ssh session.

 Mac#2 (the Client) Macbook Pro running OSX 10.10.5/Erlang 19.2:
 ---------------------